keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 * The Lighthouse service listens for `evaluation.triggered` events
 * The Helm service also listens for `release.triggered` events

-You are not restricted these task names.
+You are not restricted to these task names.
 Define whatever task names you need to implement your custom sequences.

 Let's have a look at some comparisons between popular tooling.